jfnavarro/myVCF/README.md

 ```

 To deploy the tool in a production environment the following
-steps must be followded:
+steps must be followed:

 * Update the secret key in myvcf_main/settings.py (KEEP THIS SAFE).
 * Copy the mysql3 databases to somewhere local.
 * Update myvcf_main/settings.py to the new location of the databases.
 * Create a super user using python manage.py createsuperuser
+* Deploy the tool (recommend to use a cron job or similar).
 * Configure a gateway with a public IP and ensure secure access (firewall and HTTPS).

 ### Configuration

-Test datasets annotated with Annover, VEP and snpEff are present
+Test datasets annotated with Annover, VEP and snpEff are present in /data/VCFs.
-in /data/VCFs.

-The folder /data/annotation contains gene names and ids downloaded
+The folder /data/annotation contains files with gene names and ensembl ids
-from different versions of Ensemble.
+downloaded from different versions of Ensemble.
 These are then added to the database
 in order to be able to fetch gene names from Ensembl ids.

 The tool was configured using the following commands: